ckipp01/gyul/README.md

 - [x] figure out a way to put the template elsewhere
 - [ ] put in sensible defaults for all tabs if there are no values
 - [ ] create an index of all available keys
-- [ ] figure out how I want to do the data visualization
+- [x] figure out how I want to do the data visualization
-- [ ] build the data visualization
+- [x] build the data visualization
+- [ ] figure out a better way to do links to not have to fully write them out every time

 #### long-term
 - [ ] there is a tons of impure code in here.